-- Privileged access to the device, possibly remotely - Good knowledge of the TOE in order to evaluate the success of the attacks e.g. by including in the buffer overflow data a binary code that should write to rich OS memory, and in order to restart the attack upon crash - Time and resources to implement the fuzzing tool from scratch or reusing existing software and adapting it to the TEE.
+- privileged access to the REE, possibly remote; - open samples in order to implement/run custom TAs; - time and resources to implement the fuzzing tool or to adapt existing software to the TEE; - good knowledge of the TOE in order to evaluate the success of the attack e.g. by including in the buffer overflow data a binary code that should write to Rich OS memory, and in order to restart the attack upon crash.